-- 10.1 Every teacher will encounter pupils who do not use English as their first language.
-To be successful, we will have to nurture language development, as well as teaching our subject. - 10.2 Every teacher will encounter pupils from other countries who will often have very different educational experiences in terms of length & focus and style of previous learning.
-To be successful, we will have to coach pupils in how to learn, as well as teaching our subject. - 10.3 Every teacher will encounter pupils who having moved countries and are undergoing the challenge and stress of social integration.
-To be successful, we will have to build stable and productive social groups as well as teaching our subject.
+- 9.1 Every teacher will encounter pupils who do not use English as their first language.
+To be successful, we will have to nurture language development, as well as teaching our subject - 9.2 Every teacher will encounter pupils from other countries who will often have very different educational experiences in terms of length & focus and style of previous learning.
+To be successful, we will have to coach pupils in how to learn, as well as teaching our subject. - 9.3 Every teacher will encounter pupils who having moved countries and are undergoing the challenge and stress of social integration.
+To be successful, we will have to build stable and productive social groups as well as teaching our subject. - 9.4 We recognise that many pupils will supplement their English language tuition at the School with tuition at language schools in the evenings, at weekends and during holidays.
+This practice is encouraged and will have obvious benefits.

-11 Special educational needs and learning difficulties
+10 Special educational needs and learning difficulties

-- 11.1 If the School has reason to suspect that a pupil with EAL may also have special educational needs or a learning difficulty, the School will take action as referred to in its policy on special educational needs and learning difficulties. - 11.2 A pupil will not be regarded as having a learning difficulty solely because the language or form of language in which he / she is or will be taught is different from a language or form of language which is or has been spoken at home.
+- 10.1 If the School has reason to suspect that a pupil with EAL may also have special educational needs or a learning difficulty, the School will take action as referred to in its policy on special educational needs and learning difficulties. - 10.2 A pupil will not be regarded as having a learning difficulty solely because the language or form of language in which he / she is or will be taught is different from a language or form of language which is or has been spoken at home.

-12 Placement
+11 Placement

-- 12.1 We recognise that EAL pupils, who may be new to English and to the UK, need support and stability as they start school.
-However, we recognise that EAL pupils: - (a) Have a right to a full timetable, with equal access to the whole curriculum. - (b) Are best placed in groups with fluent English speakers who will provide them with good models of language. - (c) Should be placed in sets in line with their intellectual/cognitive abilities first, language and literacy skills second. - (d) Are not automatically placed with Learning Support / SEN pupils for reasons of LSA support or smaller groups. - (e) Are not placed in teaching groups based on one standalone test / assessment. - (f) EAL pupils will require, as a priority, calm supportive classes to meet their social-emotional needs during the first 6 to 12 months of education.
+11.1 We recognise that EAL pupils, who may be new to English and to the UK, need support and stability as they start school.
+However, we recognise that EAL pupils:

+(a) Have a right to a full timetable, with equal access to the whole curriculum

+(b) Are best placed in groups with fluent English speakers who will provide them with good models of language

+(c) Should be placed in sets in line with their intellectual/cognitive abilities first, language and literacy skills second

+(d) Are not automatically placed with Learning Support / SEN pupils for reasons of LSA support or smaller groups

+- (e) Are not placed in teaching groups based on one standalone test / assessment. - (f) EAL pupils will require, as a priority, calm supportive classes to meet their social-emotional needs during the first 6 to 12 months of education.
 This should take precedence over educational issues.

-13 Training
+12 Training

-13.1 The School ensures that guidance and training is arranged on induction and at regular intervals thereafter so that staff and volunteers understand what is expected

-- of them by this policy and have the necessary knowledge and skills to carry out their roles. - 13.2 The level and frequency of training depends on the role of the individual member of staff. - 13.3 The School maintains records of all staff training.
+- 12.1 The School ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that staff and volunteers understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - 12.2 The level and frequency of training depends on the role of the individual member of staff. - 12.3 The School maintains written records of all staff training.

-14 Resources
+13 Resources

-14.1 A range of resources are required to support pupils' English language skills including key word lists, visual cues and a range of language & literacy interventions if and when needed.
+13.1 A range of resources are required to support pupils' English language skills including key word lists, visual cues and a range of language and literacy interventions if and when needed.

-15 Risk assessment
+14 Risk assessment